 Both Scrapy and Selenium boast strong points in documentation, maintainability, and community support.

-However, Scrapy has an easier learning curve considering its simple command line setup, Pythonic nature, default code structure, and clear goal for web scraping and crawling goal.
+However, Scrapy has an easier learning curve considering its simple command line setup, Pythonic nature, default code structure, and clear goal for web scraping and crawling.
 Selenium's versatility gives it a steeper learning curve, and usually, setting up depends on the use case.

 Scrapy is Faster than Selenium